2. Review a Businesses’ Credit Score by Running a Credit Report

 Companies that want to do business with you should not hesitate to provide the financial information that will help you determine their ability to pay for your goods or services.
-To evaluate the financial health of the company, you should ask for and review its certified financial statement in order to learn about the company’s financial performance.
+To find out how a company is doing financially, you should ask for and review its certified financial statement in order to learn about the company’s financial performance.

 You should also ask for and review the company’s cash flow statement, which indicates the company’s current operating results.